testCategory: Trends

 Click here to view this featured post via The Advertising Club of New York.

-BrXnd AI LA: The Future of AI for Brands is Now
+BrXnd AI LA: the future of AI for brands is now

 Following our Dstillery sponsorship of the first annual BrXnd AI event last May in NYC, our Executive Director, Taylor Zamora, and I attended the first LA version at the NeueHouse Hollywood.